xavdid/potent/README.md

 Scripts are run as Plan files.
 They've got the extension `.plan.json`, but are standard json otherwise.

+### Authoring Plan files

+There's a schema available at TKTK.

 ## Directives

 <!-- BEGIN:DIRECTIVES -->